Kveky/Projects/README.md

 # Projects
-Projects during UNI days and Free time
+Projects during UNI days and in spare time